zestia/ember-async-tooltips/README.md

 In the following example, there is a show delay of `300`ms before a tooltip will appear.
 But, _during that time_ it is loading some data which takes `50`ms. The actual show delay is reduced to `250`ms, so that the total delay remains at `300`ms.

-#### `@usePopover`

-Optional.
-Opt in to native popover, and opt out of the JS positioning, allowing you to use CSS anchor positioning instead.

-When this option is enabled, the following arguments are essentially redundant: `@position`, `@rows`, `@columns`, `@destination`.

-#### `@popoverTarget`

-Optional.
-By default, tooltips will be positioned next to the element that caused them to display.
-When this argument is specified, the tooltip will still show when mousing over the `@element`, but will be positioned next to a _different_ element.

 <details>
   <summary>Example</summary>